MicrosoftDocs/win32/desktop-src/tablet/the-cascaded-realtimestylus-model.md

 # The Cascaded RealTimeStylus Model

-The cascaded [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) model enables you to use two **RealTimeStylus** objects, each running on a different thread.
+The cascaded [**RealTimeStylus**](realtimestylus-class.md) model enables you to use two **RealTimeStylus** objects, each running on a different thread.
 With this model, you attach a secondary **RealTimeStylus** object to a primary **RealTimeStylus** object.
 The secondary **RealTimeStylus** object is attached as the only asynchronous plug-in in the primary **RealTimeStylus** object's asynchronous plug-in collection.

-The cascaded [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) model may be useful in the following scenarios.
+The cascaded [**RealTimeStylus**](realtimestylus-class.md) model may be useful in the following scenarios.

--   You can add certain tasks that may be computationally demanding yet still require real-time access to the tablet pen's data stream, such as multistroke gesture recognition, to the secondary [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) object's synchronous plug-in collection.
+-   You can add certain tasks that may be computationally demanding yet still require real-time access to the tablet pen's data stream, such as multistroke gesture recognition, to the secondary [**RealTimeStylus**](realtimestylus-class.md) object's synchronous plug-in collection.
 -   You can spread the computational load of your synchronous plug-ins over two threads, reducing delays in ink collection on some Tablet PCs.

-The following diagram illustrates the flow of tablet pen data through two cascaded [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) objects and their plug-in collections.
+The following diagram illustrates the flow of tablet pen data through two cascaded [**RealTimeStylus**](realtimestylus-class.md) objects and their plug-in collections.

 ![illustration showing cascaded realtimestylus data flow](images/72ca1999-e078-49f8-a336-3b4d0157a472.gif)

-In this diagram the circle lettered "A" represents tablet pen data that has already been processed by both the primary and secondary [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) objects and has been placed on the secondary **RealTimeStylus** object's output queue.
+In this diagram the circle lettered "A" represents tablet pen data that has already been processed by both the primary and secondary [**RealTimeStylus**](realtimestylus-class.md) objects and has been placed on the secondary **RealTimeStylus** object's output queue.
 The circle lettered "B" represents tablet pen data that has already been processed by the primary **RealTimeStylus** object and added to the primary **RealTimeStylus** object's output queue and has not yet been sent to the secondary **RealTimeStylus** object.
 The circle lettered "C" represents the tablet pen data that the primary **RealTimeStylus** object is currently processing.
 It is sent to the synchronous plug-in collection and placed on the output queue.
 The empty circle represents the position in the output queue where future tablet pen data is added.

 ## Constraints

-If you use the default [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) constructor, you create a **RealTimeStylus** object that can only accept input from another **RealTimeStylus** object.
+If you use the default [**RealTimeStylus**](realtimestylus-class.md) constructor, you create a **RealTimeStylus** object that can only accept input from another **RealTimeStylus** object.

-The following list describes the constraints associated with using the cascaded [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) model.
+The following list describes the constraints associated with using the cascaded [**RealTimeStylus**](realtimestylus-class.md) model.

--   Only two [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) objects may be used, a primary **RealTimeStylus** object and a secondary **RealTimeStylus** object.
+-   Only two [**RealTimeStylus**](realtimestylus-class.md) objects may be used, a primary **RealTimeStylus** object and a secondary **RealTimeStylus** object.
--   The primary [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) object must be created with a constructor that uses the **attachedControl** or *handle* parameter.
+-   The primary [**RealTimeStylus**](realtimestylus-class.md) object must be created with a constructor that uses the **attachedControl** or *handle* parameter.
 The secondary **RealTimeStylus** object must be created with the no-argument constructor.
--   The secondary [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) object must be the only asynchronous plug-in in the primary **RealTimeStylus** object's asynchronous plug-in collection.
+-   The secondary [**RealTimeStylus**](realtimestylus-class.md) object must be the only asynchronous plug-in in the primary **RealTimeStylus** object's asynchronous plug-in collection.
--   A secondary [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) object can only be attached to one primary **RealTimeStylus** object at a time.
-If it is added to a second primary **RealTimeStylus** object, the [Add](https://www.bing.com/search?q=Add) method throws an exception, and the secondary **RealTimeStylus** object is not attached to the second primary **RealTimeStylus** object.
+-   A secondary [**RealTimeStylus**](realtimestylus-class.md) object can only be attached to one primary **RealTimeStylus** object at a time.
+If it is added to a second primary **RealTimeStylus** object, the [Add](frlrfMicrosoftStylusInputStylusAsyncPluginCollectionClassAddTopic) method throws an exception, and the secondary **RealTimeStylus** object is not attached to the second primary **RealTimeStylus** object.
--   The behavior of some of the secondary [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) object's members is modified.
+-   The behavior of some of the secondary [**RealTimeStylus**](realtimestylus-class.md) object's members is modified.
 The following table describes the modified behavior of these members.